Contacting Organizations about Inaccessible Websites

 Consider Your Approach

 Consider what approach will get the results you want.
 Your tone in emails, phone calls, and other communications influences how people react and respond.

 Keep in mind that there are different reasons why websites are not accessible.
 Some organizations don’t know about accessibility and don’t know how to make their websites accessible.
 Some are just learning about accessibility and trying to make their website accessible, although they might not be doing it well enough yet.
 And there are some organizations that choose not to make their websites accessible.

 Often it is best when you first contact an organization to assume that they don’t know about the accessibility barriers on their website.
 You can adjust your approach based on their response and what you learn about the organization’s position on accessibility.
 Their response can help you choose follow up actions that are likely to be most effective.

 Consider asking friends, family, or colleagues for help understanding the problem you are observing and communicating it to the website owner.
 For example, the issue may be related to the website or any assistive technologies you are using.
 You can also ask other to help you communicate with the website owner.
 For example, an advocacy group.

 Encouraging Accessible Websites

-Acknowledge and encourage organizations that make their websites accessible.
+Acknowledge and encourage organizations that make an effort to be accessible.
 Positive feedback can motivate individuals and organizations.
 It can encourage other organizations to invest in web accessibility.

 Identify Key Contacts